 If now you’re thinking: “I didn’t come here for biology”- we’ll make it surprisingly simple.
 Learning what makes the skin what it is will help you understand better how some of our daily activities and habits contribute to its appearance.

 The skin is composed of three layers.
 The outermost layer is called "epidermis", and it consists of specific cells that are known as keratinocytes.
 They synthesize keratin, a long protein with a protective role.
 The epidermis has four or five sublayers of cells, depending on its location in the body.

 The middle layer is known as the "dermis" which is made of structural protein - collagen.
 The dermis constitutes the majority of the skin and provides its elasticity, flexibility, and tensile strength.
 This layer protects the body from mechanical injuries, binds water, helps to regulate body temperature, and includes the sensory receptors.

 As we mentioned, the primary component of the dermis is collagen - the structural protein typically found in tendons, ligaments, the lining of bones, and the dermis.
 Why is this important?
 Well, collagen is the major stress-resistant material in the skin.
 It maintains elasticity, prevents deformation and tearing of the skin.

-The deepest, third layer is called "subcutaneous tissue."
+The deepest, third layer is called the hypodermis or the "subcutaneous tissue."
 It functions as a storehouse of energy and connects the dermis with the bones and muscles.